apache/druid/docs/operations/mixed-workloads.md

 In service tiering, you define separate groups of Historicals and Brokers to manage queries based on the segments and resource requirements of the query.
 You can limit the resources that are set aside for certain types of queries.
-Many heavy queries involving complex subqueries or large result sets can crash a Broker, or worse, take down a cluster.
+Many heavy queries involving complex subqueries or large result sets can hog resources away from high priority, interactive queries.
 Minimize the impact of these heavy queries by limiting them to a separate Broker tier.
-When all Brokers set aside for heavy queries are occupied, users must wait to submit additional heavy queries until the designated resources become available.
+When all Brokers set aside for heavy queries are occupied, subsequent heavy queries must wait until the designated resources become available.
+A prolonged wait results in the later queries failing with a timeout error.

 Note that you can separate Historical processes into tiers without having separate Broker tiers.
 Historical-only tiering is not sufficient to meet the demands of mixed workloads on a Druid cluster.